Suicide of Fathima Latheef: Suicide note

 When her twin sister Aysha had gone to the Kotturpuram Police Station, she found Fathima's phone on the table.
 Upon charging the phone, she noticed there was no lock, and the aforementioned text was her home screen.
 This screenshot blamed Professor Sudharshan Padmanabhan for Fathima's actions, and was widely circulated on social media as the alleged suicide note.
 Another note, purported to have been written by her, was also circulated, which blames two other professors.
 A suicide note on her mobile phone and tablet claimed the three professors had harassed her.

 The Forensic Department confirmed the authenticity of the suicide note and other notes typed by Fathima.
 It was confirmed that Fathima had written the notes before she killed herself and that they were not edited by anybody else.

 Central Crime Branch

 In November 2019, The Central Crime Branch in Chennai concluded that there was no evidence against the professors alleged to have instigated her to take her life.

 Central Bureau of Investigation

 Fathima's family and a delegation of MPs visited Union Home Minister Amit Shah and delivered over a memorandum signed by 41 MPs demanding a fair investigation.
 The case was forwarded to the CBI in November 2020.
 Her family raised several allegations following her death, citing the fact that the screensaver on her phone and notes saved on it had named the people responsible for her death.
 However, with the Kotturpuram police insisting that no suicide note had been found, her father claimed that the Tamil Nadu police were attempting to sabotage the inquiry.

+After the first round of police investigation wherein it was stated that there was no evidence against the Professors, the matter was shifted to the Central Crime Branch.
+The Central Crime Branch came to a conclusion that there was no evidence against the Professors or the other students named.
+This conclusion was reportedly arrived at after interviewing over 100 people including the 19-year-old's friends, family and IIT staff.
+Despite this report however, investigation in the case will continue as the CBI had taken over the case.

 The CBI has registered a First Information Report (FIR) based on the FIR registered by the Tamil Nadu police.

+The CBI also concluded that there is no evidence against Professor Sudarsan Padmanabhan or the other two professors at IIT Madras.
+The Central Bureau of Investigation (CBI) has filed a final report closing the investigation into the death of 19-year-old Fathima Latheef at IIT-Madras hostel, concluding that it was a case of death by suicide due to homesickness and recording that the student had psychological issues, said sources.